-This post is just a brief description of how to use a fiber laser marker (hopefully a Jimani Langolier) and is only intended to “jump start” a new user.
-It makes the assumption that the marker has steered beam (galvo driven) optical system.
+This post is just a brief description of how to use a fiber laser marker (hopefully a Jimani system) and is only intended to “jump start” a new user.
+It assumes that the marker has a steered beam (galvo driven) optical system.

 Before you begin to mark something, first you have to define three things:

 - Where are you going to mark it

 - How are you going to mark it

 The “what you are going to mark” and the “where you are going to mark it” have to do with the specific laser marking software that you are using.

 Jimani lasers use Leopardmark or Prolase Laser Marking Software exclusively and information about questions 1 and 2 above can be learned by viewing the Leaopardmark/Prolase 7 Fiber Laser Marking software tutorial shown below.

 New users are generally most challenged by number 3- “How are you going to mark it”.
 To address that question, one needs to know a bit about how the fiber laser and the marking system work.

 If you don’t know anything at all about laser marking then it might be useful to read What is Laser Marking?

 If you are familiar with laser marking then you probably know that the three most common settings that can be changed to affect how a part is marked are: